teuler/picom/README.md

 ```

 ## Release notes
+- v0.1.6
+  - Bug fixed when using file names with capital characters
 - v0.1.5
   - Bug fixed in filetree representation
   - Now user is asked if to proceed, if file that is transferred already exists